 Sago pearls, sometimes also known as tapioca pearls, are tiny white balls made of tapioca starch.
 But don't confuse these with boba pearls, which are much larger and used for boba tea.
 They are sometimes also called tapioca pearls.

 Different brands of sago pearls can differ in cooking time.
 Usually, they take 10 to 15 minutes to cook.
-You'll know that they are cooked when the pearls only have a small dot of white in the centers of each pearl.
+You'll know that they are cooked when most of the pearls have only a small white dot in the middle, and after rinsing, they will all turn clear.

 📖 Recipe